 Crossing the Chasm is Scary When You Look Down

-I originally wrote this article in April 2022, but have republished it here on Bear.
-I recently discussed this in more detail on the Commonplace forum.
+I originally wrote this article in April 2022, and have recently discussed this topic in more detail on the Commonplace forum.

-I recently worked as the head of operations at a startup that failed.
-We tried really hard to make it work, but couldn’t get our product in the hands of customers quickly enough.
-No matter what we tried, we couldn’t make the necessary improvements before we ran out of cash.
+I recently finished working as the head of operations at a European manufacturing-tech startup.
+Despite our best efforts we couldn’t get our product in the hands of customers quickly enough before the company ran out of cash and was acquired.

-I joined about a year before the business went into administration, and one framework I kept coming back to was Crossing the Chasm.
+I joined about a year before the business was bought, and one book I kept coming back to during my time was Crossing the Chasm.
 In many ways, it felt like it was written for the organisation I found myself in.
 The book’s subtitle is literally “Marketing and Selling High-Tech Products to Mainstream Customers”, and there is no more mainstream conservative customer base than rural factories in Germany.

 Crossing the Chasm’s main message is that your first customers, innovators and early adopters, do not behave like the mainstream market.
-The early market will buy new technology for technology’s sake and are willing to put up with all the difficulties and frictions your new technology generates.
-The mainstream market behaves in the opposite way: they only want products that have had the frictions smoothed away and that are designed to fit within their existing processes.[1]
+The early markets will buy new technology for technology’s sake, and are willing to put up with all the difficulties and frictions your new technology generates.
+Conversely mainstream markets behave in the opposite way: they only want products that have had the frictions smoothed away and that are designed to fit within their existing processes.1

 And you should think of it as a battle.
 The book explicitly makes the comparison to D-Day, focusing on capturing a few beaches before expanding across France.
-And it was this comparison to war that highlighted the key weakness of the book and its theory.
+And it was this comparison of winning your beachhead markets as a war that made me realise that Crossing the Chasm underplayed how scary the chasm is.

 If you read a history book about the planning of D-Day that made no mention of the emotional challenge in its planning and execution, then that book is missing something critical.
 You cannot understand the history of D-Day without understanding the emotions the decision makers had to go through.
 It’s the same with business strategy books (albeit with much lower stakes).
 If there is no mention of how to deal with the emotional challenge of executing a proposed strategy, then the book and theory are missing something critical.